Submitting Specimens for Legionella Testing

 Specimen acceptance criteria

 Specimens from private healthcare providers and institutions must be submitted to a public health department laboratory for appropriate processing.
-Public health department laboratory staff can forward approved specimens to ÐÇ¿ÕÓéÀÖ¹ÙÍø for specialized testing.
+Public health department laboratory staff can forward approved specimens or isolates to ÐÇ¿ÕÓéÀÖ¹ÙÍø for specialized testing.

 Specimen, documentation, packaging, and shipping